Coreopsis basalis: Description

 Plants grow in sandy soils in open areas, often in disturbed ground.

-Plants from western parts of its natural distribution area normally have narrower leaf blade lobes and narrower outer phyllaries, these plants have been segregated out as C. wrightii or as C. basalis var. wrightii in the past by some authorities.
 The species range in the eastern part of the USA is increasing as plants are used in landscaping.

+Taxonomy

+Coreopsis basalis plants from the central Texas to southern Oklahoma area normally have narrower leaf blade lobes and narrower outer phyllaries, these plants have been segregated out as C. wrightii or as C. basalis var. wrightii in the past by some authorities.